 Are you guys ready for this?
 Today I’m taking on my first holiday ham and boy is it a doozy!
 I wanted to do something simple and classic…and a little boozy.
 So here we are, making a brown sugar bourbon ham!

-This bourbon is pretty amazing all on it’s own or over ice, but I couldn’t help myself when it came time to make this ham.
+This bourbon is pretty amazing all on its own or over ice, but I couldn’t help myself when it came time to make this ham.
 Double brown sugar sounded like a winner to me.
-If your can’t find brown sugar bourbon, any good bourbon you like would work well.
+If you can’t find brown sugar bourbon, any good bourbon you like will work just fine.

 I couldn’t keep my husband away from this ham.
 The second it was cool enough to get his hands on he was picking at it.
 I’d even catch him just before dinner dipping into the fridge to rip off a piece of ham.
-Total winner in my book!
+A total winner in my book!

 Hungry for More?

 Brown Sugar Bourbon Ham

 - Preheat your oven to 325 degrees F.

 - Unwrap the ham and place it down on a cutting board.
 The skin of the ham should be up, facing you, while the cut side showing the meat should be down.